Complaints Handling Procedure

 Our Complaints Handling Representative will write to the client acknowledging their complaint within five working days.
 In this letter, we shall confirm what happens next.

-Alternatively, if the client does not want to or is unable to attend such a meeting or the client would prefer to continue to correspond by letter or email (or the meeting is not required), we will be happy to send the client a detailed, written response, including the proposed solution, within fifteen working days of concluding the investigation.
+If the client does not want to or is unable to attend such a meeting or engage in a discussion (or the meeting or call is not necessary), we will be happy to send the client a detailed, written response, including the proposed solution, within fifteen working days of our concluding the investigation of the matter.

 Step Five: Other avenues